lmammino/streams-workshop/01-buffer-vs-stream/README.md

 ![Mario can move the blocks one by one, he can stream them!](./images/buffer-analogy-004.jpg)

 Mario can move the blocks one by one, he can stream them!

+In a way, we can think about streams as an abstraction that allows us to deal with portions of data (**chunks**) arriving at different moments in time.
+Every chunk is a `Buffer` instance.

 > **✏️ Tip**